Carl Weeks: Early life

-Carl Weeks was born to Charles Weeks and Laura (Chamberlain) Weeks on December 2, 1876, in Linn County, IA.
+Carl Weeks was born to Charles Weeks and Laura (Chamberlain) Weeks on December 2, 1876, in Linn County, Iowa.
 In 1879, the family including 2-year-old Carl relocated to Kansas.
-Charles and Laura built and managed the Sod Hotel, an elegant hotel made of prairie sod in Plainville, KS.
+Charles and Laura built and managed the Sod Hotel, an elegant hotel made of prairie sod in Plainville, Kansas.

-In 1888 when Carl was age 11, the Weeks family moved back to Iowa settling in Des Moines.
-Carl finished high school at age 16, then attended Highland Park College of Pharmacy in Des Moines earning a degree of Graduate in Pharmacy.
+In 1888, when Carl was 11 years old, the Weeks family moved back to Iowa and settled in Des Moines.
+Carl completed high school at the age of 16 and subsequently attended Highland Park College of Pharmacy in Des Moines, where he earned a degree in Pharmacy.